Tivi

 Tivi is a village and municipality in the Ordubad District of Nakhchivan, Azerbaijan.
 It is located in near the Ordubad-Bist highway, 60 km north-east of the district center.

 Its population works in gardening, farming, beekeeping and animal husbandry.
-There are a secondary school, library, club and a medical center in the village.
+There is a secondary school, library, club and a medical center in the village.
 It has a population of 1,347.

-The paradise of mountains, Tivi is rich with water resources.
+The paradise of mountains, Tivi is rich in water resources.
 Here, there are the interesting monuments of the Bronze and ancient ages (the necropolis and settlement).
 Gamigaya drawings are in the north-east of the Tivi village.

 Etymology

 The name of the village is related to the local mineral springs of the same name, used by the local population for the purpose of treatment.
 At the toponomy, tibi, tivi, tube, tupu used in meaning "swamp", "lake", "the place filled with water".
 The tupu variant of this geographical name, can be found at the name of the Ustupu village in the territory of the district.